-Renzi, a Republican, was the representative for Arizona’s 1st congressional district from 2003 to 2008.
+Renzi was the representative for Arizona’s 1st congressional district and was a Republican.
+He served from 2003 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Renzi is shown as a purple triangle. (analysis methodology)
+Renzi is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Renzi sponsored bills primarily in these issue areas:

 Government Operations and Politics (21%) Public Lands and Natural Resources (16%) Economics and Public Finance (14%) Housing and Community Development (12%) Law (11%) Social Welfare (10%) Native Americans (9%) Environmental Protection (8%)

 Some of Renzi’s most recently sponsored bills include...